dfinity/motoko/doc/md/canister-maintenance/upgrades.md

 ### Pre-upgrade and post-upgrade system methods

 :::danger
 Using the pre- and post-upgrade system methods is discouraged.
 It is error-prone and can render a canister unusable.
+In particular, if a `preupgrade` method traps and cannot be prevented from trapping by other means, then your canister may be left in a state in which it can no longer be upgraded.
 Per best practices, using these methods should be avoided if possible.
 :::

 Motoko supports user-defined upgrade hooks that run immediately before and after an upgrade.
 These upgrade hooks allow triggering additional logic on upgrade.